kubapeter/portfolio/Coursera Courses/Specializations/JavaScript for Beginners/JavaScript Basics/README.md

 - [Week 2](./Week%202): Controlling Logical Flow in JavaScript
 - [Week 3](./Week%203): Using JavaScript in the Web Browser
 - [Week 4](./Week%204): Basic JavaScript Application Projects

-[^1]: For ethical reasons I do not make my assignments publicly available.
-It is strictly against [Coursera Honor Code](https://www.coursera.support/s/article/209818863-Coursera-Honor-Code?language=en_US).
-However, for every assignment I give a detailed description of the original problem, I highlight the main principles and techniques the problem wants to check, and I share the source code of another similar problem.
-The publicly available source code uses approximately the same principles and techniques as the original (sometimes a bit more).